NVIDIA/NVFlare/examples/advanced/bionemo/downstream/README.md

 The example datasets used here are made available by [Therapeutics Data Commons](https://tdcommons.ai/) through PyTDC.

+This example shows three different downstream tasks for fine-tuning a BioNeMo ESM-style model on different datasets.
+We separate the scripts and job configurations into three folders based on the dataset names:

+1. `tap`: "therapeutic antibody profiling"
+2. `sabdab`: "SAbDab: the structural antibody database"
+3. `scl`: "subcellular location prediction"

 ### 2.1.
 Cross-endpoint multi-task fitting

 #### Data: “Five computational developability guidelines for therapeutic antibody profiling”